 An area of growth in the last year has been the development of our networking both regionally and nationally.
-Working with local trusts through the RSC Learning Set structure and membership of the Confederation of School Trusts has helped us enormously; it has given us confidence in our own planning, subsequent actions and developments but also, allowed us, perhaps made us, look outwards and learn from colleagues on a regular basis.
+Working with local trusts through the RSC Learning Set structure and membership of the Confederation of School Trusts continues to help us enormously; it gives us confidence in our own planning, subsequent actions and developments but also ensures we look outwards and learn from colleagues on a regular basis.
+We have recently joined the Church of England Flourishing Trust's Network.

-Becoming a local provider for the new Teaching School Hub is a significant and exciting step for the Trust.
+Being the local provider for the Teaching School Hub remains a real strength.
 The secondary ECT programme has gone very well as evidenced in the evaluations.
-And next year, we look forward to developing the year 2 programme as well as starting the primary version.